 03 of 09

 The classically elegant Palais Garnier looms on the Place de L'Opera in the Grands Boulevards/ old department stores district in Paris: an icon of early Parisian modernity.
-Once the home of the Paris Opera (now at Bastille; see above), the prestigious National Ballet of France now calls the Palais Garnier its home.
-Come for a ballet performance and to visit the sumptuous building-- you should notably see painter Marc Chagall's breathtaking ceiling fresco in the main hall.
+Once the home of the Paris Opera (now at Bastille; see more details above), the prestigious National Ballet of France now calls the Palais Garnier its home.
+Come for a ballet performance and to visit the sumptuous building, complete with ornate details such as a grandiose staircase in the hall.
+You should notably see painter Marc Chagall's breathtaking ceiling fresco in the main theatre.

 04 of 09